Boluan Fanzheng

-Boluan Fanzheng (拨乱反正 (撥亂反正, Eliminating chaos and returning to normal, Setting Things Right)) refers to a period of significant sociopolitical reforms starting with the accession of Deng Xiaoping to the paramount leadership in China, replacing Hua Guofeng, who had been appointed as Mao Zedong's successor before Mao's death in 1976.
+Boluan Fanzheng (拨乱反正 (Eliminating chaos and returning to normal, Setting Things Right)) was a period of significant sociopolitical reforms starting with the accession of Deng Xiaoping to the paramount leadership in China in 1978.
 During this period, a far-reaching program of reforms was undertaken by Deng and his allies to "correct the mistakes of the Cultural Revolution", and restore order in the country.
 The start of the Boluan Fanzheng period is regarded as an inflection point in Chinese history, with its cultural adjustments later proven to be the bedrock upon which the parallel economic reform and opening up could take place.
-As such, aspects of market capitalism were successfully introduced to the Chinese economy, giving rise to a period of growth often characterized as one of the most impressive economic achievements in human history.
+As such, aspects of a free market economy were successfully introduced to the Chinese economy, giving rise to a period of growth often characterized as one of the most impressive economic achievements in human history.

-Deng, who had been in and out of favor during the Cultural Revolution, first spoke publicly of the ideas of Boluan Fanzheng in September 1977, roughly a year after Mao's death and the subsequent arrest of the Gang of Four.
+Deng, who had been in and out of favor during the Cultural Revolution, first spoke publicly of the ideas of Boluan Fanzheng in September 1977, roughly a year after the death of Mao Zedong and the subsequent arrest of the Gang of Four.
 With the help of allies such as Hu Yaobang, who later became the party's General Secretary, Deng was able to launch his reforms after the 3rd Plenary Session of the 11th Central Committee in December 1978, where he had ascended to the paramount leadership role.
 The Chinese Communist Party (CCP) and the Chinese government gradually dismantled the many distinctly Maoist policies associated with the Cultural Revolution, and rehabilitated millions of people who had been targeted during its decade of turmoil.
-Boluan Fanzheng lasted until early the 1980s, after which the primary focus of CCP and the Chinese government shifted from "class struggle" to further modernization and "economic construction".
-The subsequent speed of China's transformation in this period from one of the poorest countries to one of the world's largest economies is unmatched in history.
-In addition, the "1978 Truth Criterion Discussion" during the Boluan Fanzheng period was the starting point of the decade-long New Enlightenment movement in mainland China.
+Boluan Fanzheng lasted until the early 1980s, after which the primary focus of CCP and the Chinese government shifted from "class struggle" to further modernization and "economic construction".
+The subsequent speed of China's transformation in this period from one of the poorest countries to one of the world's largest economies is unmatched in history.In addition, the "1978 Truth Criterion Discussion" during the Boluan Fanzheng period was the starting point of the decade-long New Enlightenment movement in mainland China.

 The reforms did not change China's status as a communist state.
 The period saw the enshrinement of the "Four Cardinal Principles" in the country's constitution, which upheld one-party rule in China.
-The Boluan Fanzheng period also saw several controversies, particularly regarding on how to handle the legacies of Mao and the Cultural Revolution—namely the light treatment of figures who had been involved in the period's atrocities.
-The CCP has not declassified many documents related to the Cultural Revolution, and has contributed to the chilling effect dissuading its academic study and public discussion within Chinese society.
+The Boluan Fanzheng period also saw several debates, particularly regarding on how to handle the legacies of Mao and the Cultural Revolution—namely the light treatment of figures who had been involved in the period's atrocities.